 What about the Nine/Gather/Stratum/etc?

-While the university does have some rental homes options, these are not a part of Residence Life.
-They are run and operated by Physical Plant.
+While the University does have some rental homes options, these are not a part of Residence Life.
+They are owned and operated by Physical Plant.

 How do I stay 'in the know' with ResLife?